 What's the main difference?

-Generally speaking, a web developer has more technical knowledge and coding know-how than a web designer and can create a custom website for you, as opposed to using a customised theme template.
+Generally speaking, a web developer has more technical knowledge and coding know-how than a web designer and can create a custom website for you, as opposed to using a customised theme template or page builder.

 A web designer will generally set up your website in a way that makes it more simple for you to maintain and update yourself.
 You may find that a web designer has a bit more of a creative eye, as opposed to looking at your project from a technical perspective.